 In the early summer of 2017, I was featured in a Duke Forward video that followed me through a “typical day” at the David M. Rubenstein Rare Book & Manuscript Library where I interned for two years.
 The video highlights my passion for cooking, and how I use the library’s rich resources to explore the complexities of culinary history.

-In May of 2016, the Rubenstein Library conducted an interview with me about my background and interests in history and library and information science.
+In May, the Rubenstein Library conducted an interview with me about my background and interests in history and library and information science.
 Katrina Martin, who conducted the interview, posted the article here: “Meet the Staff: Reference Intern Ashley Rose Young.”

 In the fall of 2015, Bryan Roth at Duke Today magazine wrote a piece about the Rubenstein Test Kitchen blog, of which I am a contributing author.
 The blog features historic recipes from the cookbook collections at the David M. Rubenstein Rare Book & Manuscript Library at Duke University.
 For the article, he interviewed me about my goals for the project and my desire to reach broad audiences through my posts.
 I do so by providing background information on the significance of a dish in American history and chatting about my experiences making the dish in a modern kitchen.
 Roth’s article is titled, “From the Archives: Foodies Go Historical for the Holidays.”

 In the summer of 2015, Hanna Rasking of the Post and Courier wrote a blog post about the panel I participated on at the Southern Association for Women Historians’ Tenth Southern Conference on Women’s History.
 Her piece, “Visiting historians take up issues of women and food,” provides a wonderful overview of our panel, “Pure Creole: Women of Color in the Making of New Orleans Food,” as well as the work of participating scholars’ papers.